digiscot/digiscot-website/pages/milo.md

 ### Who is designing the new system?

-[**Synovations**](http://synovations.co.uk/) is a technical company specialising in solutions for nonprofits and the charity sector.
-They have a strong record of delivering on solutions for nonprofits, including SCVO and [**EVOC**](http://www.evoc.org.uk/) (part of the Edinburgh TSI).
+<a href="http://synovations.co.uk/" target="_blank">**Synovations** </a> is a technical company specialising in solutions for nonprofits and the charity sector.
+They have a strong record of delivering on solutions for nonprofits, including SCVO and <a href="http://www.evoc.org.uk/" target="_blank">**EVOC** </a> (part of the Edinburgh TSI).
 Following a tender process in the summer of 2014, Synovations was selected as the new technology partner for Milo, with a proposal to rebuild the system on the Salesforce platform.

 ### What is Salesforce?

-[**Salesforce**](http://www.salesforce.com/uk/) is one of the world’s most-used CRM (customer relationship management) platforms.
+<a href="http://www.salesforce.com/uk/" target="_blank">**Salesforce** </a> is one of the world’s most-used CRM (customer relationship management) platforms.
 It is a cloud-based solution providing excellent features and usability out of the box for recording and analysing data, but is also extremely customisable to meet the needs of Milo users.

 ### What will be different about the new system?